 Remedy + Recovery E-Collar

-The transparent plastic lets your dog see where he’s going, and the padded edge will help protect your home for as long as your dog is laid up.
+The transparent plastic lets your dog see where he’s going.
+Also, the padded edge will help protect your home for as long as your dog is laid up.

 If your dog has a neck circumference that’s larger than 15 inches (the maximum for a size Large), the size X-Large fits neck circumferences of up to 21 inches, but if you have an even larger dog, the XX-Large provides an additional four inches of room.